 Gov. Bryant began his career as a deputy sheriff in Hinds County and later worked as an insurance investigator before being elected to the House of Representatives in 1991.
 In 1996, then Gov. Kirk Fordice appointed him state auditor, a position he was re-elected to in 1999 and 2003.

-As governor, Phil Bryant has led Mississippi in implementing transformational public education reforms, promoting economic development and building a competitive business climate that attracts major employers like Yokohama Tire Corporation and Continental Tire.
-Under Gov. Bryant’s administration, over 27,500 jobs have been announced along with $5.19 billion in new corporate investments.
+As governor, Phil Bryant has led Mississippi in implementing transformational public education reforms, promoting economic development and building a competitive business climate that attracts major employers like Yokohama Tire Corporation, Amazon, and Continental Tire.
+Under Gov. Bryant’s administration, over 36,000 jobs have been announced along with more than $7 billion in new corporate investments.
 He is also an avid outdoorsman and is a longtime member of the National Rifle Association’s Institute for Legislative Action.

 Gov. Bryant and his wife, First Lady of Mississippi Deborah Bryant, have two adult children, Katie Bryant Snell and Patrick Bryant, and are active members of St. Marks United Methodist Church in Brandon.